DUPONT RETIREMENT BENEFITS CLASS ACTION

 Plaintiffs’ Counsel

-Edward Stone, Esq., Lisa A. Salmons, Esq., and Samantha L. Brener, Esq. of Edward Stone Law P.C., are working with Elizabeth Hopkins, Esq., Susan L. Meter, Esq., and Jacklyn Conover, Esq. of Kantor & Kantor, LLP and Daniel M. Feinberg, Esq., Todd Jackson, Esq., and Nina Wasow, Esq. of Feinberg, Jackson, Worthman & Wasow, LLP on this class action lawsuit.
+Edward Stone, Esq. and Lisa A. Salmons, Esq. of Edward Stone Law P.C., are working with Elizabeth Hopkins, Esq., Susan L. Meter, Esq., Jaclyn Conover, Esq. and Samantha Brener of Kantor & Kantor, LLP and Daniel M. Feinberg, Esq., Todd Jackson, Esq., and Nina Wasow, Esq. of Feinberg, Jackson, Worthman & Wasow, LLP on this class action lawsuit.

 For more information about this case, please email us at eddie@edwardstonelaw.com, call us at (203) 504-8425, or contact us using our contact form.